 Foreign REIT Corporate unit holder Individual unit holder Similar to Australian Trust however with modifications.
+Dividend distributions are taxed at a rate of 35%.
+Return of capital is tax deferred.
 Like corporate unit holder of Australian trust.
-Like individual unit holder of Australian trust.

 Foreign REITs are taxed on Australian sourced income and capital gains on taxable Australian property.
 The taxation of a foreign REIT will depend on the type of entity the REIT is for Australian tax purposes and the investments structure adapted.
 If the foreign REIT is a trust, the tax implications will broadly be in accordance with 3.1 and 4.2 above.
 Such foreign REITs may qualify as an eligible widely held investor for MIT purposes (depending upon the structure used to invest into Australia).